momokii/bootstrap-fiber-admin/README.md

-# Bootsrap Admin Template with Golang Fiber
+# Bootstrap Admin Template with Golang Fiber

 In this project, we explore the relatively uncommon integration of Golang Fiber with a Bootstrap-based admin template.
 By utilizing the free Bootstrap template from [Star Admin Free](https://www.bootstrapdash.com/product/star-admin-free), we aim to implement and seamlessly integrate its front-end design with Golang Fiber for a streamlined and modern web development experience.